szilard/benchm-ml/z-other-tools/README.md

 #### How to Benchmark Your Tool of Choice with Minimal Work

-If your favorite tool is not listed here (either open source or commercial), you can get an idea of speed/accuracy with minimal work following the instructions below.
+If your favorite software tool for machine learning is not listed here (either open source or commercial), you can get an idea of speed/accuracy with minimal work following the instructions below.

 Get the [training data of 100K](https://s3.amazonaws.com/benchm-ml--main/train-0.1m.csv)